Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 College of the Holy Cross Acceptance Rate

-College of the Holy Cross (Holy Cross) is a renowned institution with a very competitive admission profile.
-The acceptance rate of 21.1% indicates that only 21 out of every 100 applicants are admitted.
+College of the Holy Cross is one of the renowned universities in the USA.
+It is very competitive to get admission to.
+The acceptance rate of College of the Holy Cross is 21.1%.
+This means that only 21 out of every 100 applicants are admitted.

 Admissions Guidelines